Chanel West Coast Poses On Top Of A Toilet In A Sexy Snakeskin Ensemble In Bizarre New Photo

 “You are absolutely gorgeous,” another follower wrote.

 Earlier this week, The Inquisitr shared that Chanel and one of her pals struck a sexy pose on a hanging bed in Mexico.
-In the hot, new shot, Chanel appears to the right, wearing her long, dark locks down and slightly waved.
-She poses in profile whilelooking over her shoulder and pursing her lips for the camera.
-The majority of her face is covered by a pair of blue reflective sunglasses but she appears to be wearing minimal makeup for the photo op.
-The stunner pops her booty out in the sultry shot, showing off her amazing figure while clad in a yellow, floral bikini.
+In the snap, Chanel appears to the right, wearing her dark locks down and slightly waved.
+She poses in profile while looking over her shoulder and pursing her lips for the camera.
+The majority of her face is covered by a pair of blue reflective sunglasses, but she appears to be wearing minimal makeup for the photo op.
+The stunner pops her booty out in the sultry shot, showing off her amazing figure while clad in a yellow floral bikini.
 West Coast completes her look with a pair of wedges.

 That particular photo earned rave reviews with over 800-plus comments.